Basic Quantum Algorithms: Circuit of a Boolean function

 \section{Circuit of a Boolean function}

 Suppose we want to evaluate a Boolean expression on a quantum computer.
 How do we implement the circuit?
 We need to know the types of bricks we have, some of which are shown in Fig.~\ref{Fig:3bricks}.
-The Boolean function\footnote{We use the following equivalent notations: $\text{AND}\,\equiv\wedge$, $\text{OR}\,\equiv\vee$, $\text{NOT}\,\equiv\,\bar{\,}$ .} $f(a,b)=a\wedge b$ is not reversible, then we need an extra bit to implement $U_f$, so that $U_f\ket{a,b,0}=\ket{a,b,a\wedge b}$.
+The Boolean function\footnote{We use the following equivalent notations: $\text{AND}\,\equiv\wedge$, $\text{OR}\,\equiv\vee$, $\text{NOT}\,\equiv\,\bar{\,}$ .} $f(a,b)=a\wedge b$ is not reversible; therefore, we need an extra bit to implement $U_f$, so that $U_f\ket{a,b,0}=\ket{a,b,a\wedge b}$.
 Note that we also have to keep the input bits.
 That is why the AND and OR gates require an extra ancilla bit, while the XOR and NOT gates don't.
 The ancilla bit must be initialized as 0 for the AND gate and as 1 for the OR gate.
 For the OR gate, the ancilla bit can be initialized as 0 followed by a NOT gate.
 We obtain other useful gates with these bricks, for instance, the NAND gate is obtained by placing a NOT gate before or after a AND gate in the following way:

-Alternatively, we can simply initialize the ancilla qubit as 1 instead of adding the NOT gate.
-The output is $\overline{a\wedge b}$, which is equivalent to $\bar a\vee \bar b$ by De Morgan's laws, which is described in Fig.~\ref{Fig:simp-rules}.
+Alternatively, we can simply initialize the ancilla as 1 instead of adding the NOT gate.
+The output $\overline{a\wedge b}$ is equivalent to $\bar a\vee \bar b$ by De Morgan's laws, which is described in Fig.~\ref{Fig:simp-rules}.
 The exact same methods can be applied to obtain the NOR gate.

-The output of the XOR gate of Fig.~\ref{Fig:3bricks} does not show explicitly the input bits, at least not all of them.
+The output label of the XOR gate in Fig.~\ref{Fig:3bricks} does not explicitly display both input bits.
 This introduces a challenge if we need to reuse the input bits.
 A useful implementation of the XOR gate, at the cost of losing efficiency, is

 The same problem happens if we implement the Boolean expression $(\bar a\wedge b)$ as follows

 We cannot reuse the first input bit straightway.
 It is usually better to implement this Boolean expression placing a NOT before and after the first control, which is equivalent to an empty control as follows